abinitio75/Academic_Term_Tracker/README.md

 Practice project for an academic term tracker.

-Uses SQLite as the database.
+Uses Xamarin Framework and SQLite as the database.